 Diabetes is a growing epidemic in America.
 1 in 3 American children born today will grow up to be diabetic.
 The 42% fat in our food, epidemic obesity, lack of exercise, re-fined grains, and the 160 pounds of sugars we eat every year cause this more than any-thing.
 Read my diabetes book.

 Pneumonia and influenza (flu) are the eighth.
 Covid-19 is a scamdemic, and the yearly flu death rate is the same as always.
 This is basically due to low immunity.
 Low immunity is due to weak digestion more than anything.
 Read Good Health Begins with Good Digestion article.

 Kidney failure, such as nephritis and nephrosis, is the ninth cause.
 Dialysis machines and kidney transplants are obviously not the answer here.
 Our kidneys fail due to eating twice the protein we need, and other diet and lifestyle factors.
 Protein is the key here.

 Suicide is supposedly the tenth cause, but a lot of deaths are not classified as such- even though they should be.
 Suicide actually is more prevalent that the statistics say.
 When someone has three times the legal blood alcohol level, and is driving over 70 miles an hour, that is not an accident- it is suicide.
 The main cause of suicide is depression.

 Blood infection, or septicemia, is the eleventh leading cause of death.
 You hear very little about such a major cause of death.
 Low immunity again is the basic cause here.

 Hypertension, or high blood pressure, is the most common medical condition in the world.
-Most of this is due to insulin resistance and stress.
+Most of this is due to high blood sugar, high insulin, insulin resistance and stress.
 This is the thirteenth cause of death, but contributes to early death in many other causes.
 Read my hypertension book.

 Homicide is the fourteenth cause, but much higher if you are African, and much lower if you are European.